gvwilson/browsercast/design/comparison.md

 - Audio playback bar should stick to the bottom of the slide, however, overlap with the slide number is noticeable on some device screens.

 - Audio playback bar being 90% width seems better visually.

+&nbsp;

+- Think it's good practice to separate files associated with each features like Daelenia’s to increase readability and avoid complexity later on

+- For implementation, Daelenia created a new custom HTML element that inherits from standard HTML elements, introducing an interesting new method to learn

+- Was a chance to learn other concepts like shadow DOM, which encapsulates JavaScript and CSS, making them hidden from the main document